kunaakos/yorgos/README.md

 Any number of clients can connect to this host, it'll create links for new connections automatically.
 You can even attach multiple instances of a `TransportHost` to the same router.

-You can implement `TransportHost`s for different protocols/libraries/hardware - anything as long as you can get JSON from A to B - and use several of them in the same system.
+You can implement `TransportHost`s for different protocols/libraries/hardware - anything as long as you can get JSON from A to B - and use several types of them in the same system.

+With a bit of glue code, you can spawn independent actors and link them to systems, link two systems directly without a router, write transport middleware - all undocumented for now, but proper tooling for such feature should be added in the future.

 This is the end, I hope you had fun, and see the possibilites such an approach offers!